The Delta Entrepreneurship Network | DEN for Entrepreneurs

 The Delta Challenge

 Entrepreneurs in the Delta region are encouraged to apply for the Delta Entrepreneurship Network fellowship.
 Applicants will compete in a series of pitch competitions in the region, known as The Delta Challenge.
 These regional pitch competitions will identify two types of startups, those that are idea phase or proof of concept phase or pre-revenue and those entrepreneurs that have highly scalable, post-revenue ventures throughout the region.
-Up to twenty startup companies will be identified to represent the eight-state region and will receive a fellowship to participate in a special segment of New Orleans Entrepreneur Week (NOEW 2016).
+Up to twenty startup companies will be identified to represent the eight-state region and will receive a fellowship to participate in a special segment of New Orleans Entrepreneur Week (NOEW 2017).
 While at NOEW, fellows will have access to programmatic seminars, workshops, and mentorship from panelists and industry experts as well as the opportunity to showcase their company to a panel of investors.
 New Orleans Entrepreneur Week 2015 saw 10,585 participants and $243,000 in startup capital and resources allocated across 30 startup ventures.
 NOEW 2015 was a big success for the DEN fellows who pitched in front of regional and national investors!
 Watch the highlight reel here.
+NOEW 2016 was an even bigger success, with 13,216 participants (an increase of 25% from 2015) and $649,420 in capital and in-kind resources awarded to attending entrepreneurs.
 By participating in the Entrepreneurship Network, fellows will have access to industry experts, gain technical knowledge, expand their entrepreneurial network, and enhance the entrepreneurial ecosystem of the DRA region.

 To get a feel for our Delta Challenge pitch competitions, check out our final competition in Lafayette, Louisiana: